pijulius/xposedteyes/README.md

 If checked the smaller split screen (in case for e.g. if you set screen ratio to 0.33) will be on the right side instead of the left.

 5. Launcher.
-Define two applications and then you can set Xposed Teyes as your startup application to launch those two applications in a split screen as soon as your car starts.
+Define two applications (for e.g. "com.spotify.music" and "com.waze") and then you can set Xposed Teyes as your startup application to launch those two applications in a split screen as soon as your car starts.
 You will need to install [Split Screen Launcher](https://github.com/paprikanotfound/split-screen-launcher) from \"paprikanotfound\" for this to work.

 # Install
 Install instructions